 Forty years later the bones were found by John Graham (son of Iron Man Graham).
 His mother sewed them in calico bags and despatched them to the Colonial Secretary’s Office in Perth.
 Their location today is a mystery although it possible they may have been sent to Baxter’s birthplace in England.

-We saw many thousands of large white snail shells between Toolina Cove and the Rockhole.
+We saw many thousands of large white snail shells between Toolinna Cove and the Rockhole.
 These are Bothriembryon Dux, the largest land snail in Australia.
 Because they burrow underground during the day live ones are rarely seen.

-We drove along the edge of the cliffs and then stopped above Toolina Cove.
+We drove along the edge of the cliffs and then stopped above Toolinna Cove.
 The cove was the only suitable site in this area where supplies and materials for the telegraph line could be brought ashore.

 We then followed the old East-West Telegraph Line towards Bilbunya.
 C.D.
 Price surveyed this route between 1875 and 1877.
 The 1877 route followed the coast for much of its length and in the winter months salt and rain often shorted out the line.
 It was determined to select so a more northerly route away from the coast.